-In this section, we perform extensive experiments on the three RDF benchmarks.
-We evaluate the time performance and the robustness of AMBER w.r.t. state-of-the-art competitors by varying the size, and the structure of the SPARQL queries.
+In this section, we report on our extensive experiments on two RDF datasets.
+We evaluate the time performance and the robustness of AMBER w.r.t. the state-of-the-art competitors by varying the size, and the structure of the SPARQL queries.
 Experiments are carried out on a 64-bit Intel Core i7-4900MQ @ 2.80GHz, with 32GB memory, running Linux OS - Ubuntu 14.04 LTS.
 AMBER is implemented in C++.

-7.1 Experimental Setup
+0.7.1.
+Experimental Setup

-We compare AMBER with the four standard RDF engines: Virtuoso-7.1 [7], x-RDF-3X [13], Apache Jena [5] and gStore [16].
+We compare AMBER with the four standard RDF engines: Virtuoso-7.1 [ERL 12], x-RDF-3X [NEU 10], $Apache\ Jena$ [CAR 04] and gStore [ZOU 14b].
 For all the competitors we employ the source code available on the web site or obtained by the authors.
-Another recent work $Turbo{HOM} + +$ [11] has been excluded since it is not publicly available.
+Another recent work $Turbo{HOM}$ ++ [KIM 15] has been excluded since it is not publicly available.